0xvpr/SCCT-Trainer/README.md

 embed YouTube or place gif.

 ## Overview
-This is a repository for a Splinter Cell Chaos Theory DLL that I built entirely in C.
+This is a repository for a Splinter Cell Chaos Theory DLL that I originally built entirely in C.
 The only compiler I used throughout the project was mingw's <code>i686-w64-mingw32-gcc</code>
 compiler.